Rightpoint/RZVinyl/README.md

 ## RZCoreDataStack

-`RZCoreDataStack` is a class for building and managing CoreData stacks, including the model, managed object context, and persistent store coordinator.
+`RZCoreDataStack` is a class for building and managing Core Data stacks, including the model, managed object context, and persistent store coordinator.
 It has convenience methods for performing concurrent background operations with a separate managed object context, as well as a set of class methods for making a default stack available via the singleton pattern.

 ##### Create a new stack